rspamd/rspamd/doc/migration.md

     }
 ~~~

-## Migrating from rspamd 0.9 to rspamd 1.0
+## Migrating from Rspamd 0.9 to Rspamd 1.0

-In rspamd 1.0 the default settings for statistics tokenization have been changed to `modern`, meaning that tokens are now generated from normalized words and there are various improvements which are incompatible with the statistics model used in pre-1.0 versions.
+In Rspamd 1.0 the default settings for statistics tokenization have been changed to `modern`, meaning that tokens are now generated from normalized words and there are various improvements which are incompatible with the statistics model used in pre-1.0 versions.
 To use these new features you should either **relearn** your statistics or continue using your old statistics **without** new features by adding a `compat` parameter:

 ~~~ucl
 classifier {